 - Camshaft Position Sensor – Faulty camshaft position sensors on VVT and THP engines usually cause a misfire.

-- Variable Valve System - Newer engines are equipped with a variable valve lift system.
-The electric stepper motor or eccentric shaft position sensor is the usual failure point.
+- Variable Valve System – Newer engines have a variable valve lift system.
+The usual failure point is the electric stepper motor or eccentric shaft position sensor.
 This can cause poor throttle response or even a non-starting engine.

-- Fuel Pump - High-pressure fuel pumps on newer, turbocharged THP engines can fail.
+- Fuel Pump – High-pressure fuel pumps can fail on newer, turbocharged THP engines.
 It will cause a very rough idle.

 - Turbo – Turbocharged THP engines have a recirculation valve between the turbocharger and intercooler.
 It can suffer from a broken membrane.
 This will cause a boost leak and a noticeable power loss.

 - Fuel Quality – Diesel HDI is very sensitive to fuel quality.
 Low-quality diesel fuel can damage the fuel pump or injectors.
 The fuel filter must be replaced at regular intervals.
 Diesel injection faults will cause driveability issues under hard load (i.e., driving uphill).

 - EGR Valve – Diesel HDI engines can suffer from faulty EGR valves.
 Rough idle, engine pinging, or smoke from the exhaust are some of the symptoms.
 Also, the DPF exhaust filter can get blocked over time.

 Whatever the combination, you will need a code reader or a scan tool to understand the problem better.
 Without it, you can only guess the source of the problem.
 This hit-and-miss method might end up as a wild goose chase.